 History of the UUFC

-In 1999 the congregation had the opportunity to buy the two lots next door, one fronting on Pendleton Road and one fronting on Gregory Street.
-In 2001 UUFC purchased the adjacent building now known as Founders' House, built an environmentally responsible parking lot with grassed parking spaces supported by plastic grids, and renovated the building to use for office and meeting space.
+In 1999, the congregation had the opportunity to buy two adjacent lots, one fronting on Pendleton Road and one fronting on Gregory Street.
+In 2001 UUFC purchased the building on Pendleton Road now known as Founders' House.
+The congregation raised the needed funds to not only purchase the building but also to build an environmentally responsible parking lot with grassed parking spaces supported by plastic grids, and to renovate the newly purchased building for office and meeting space.

 Social justice was deep in the culture and history of UUFC.
 Two important milestones were becoming a

 Welcoming Congregation in 2005 and a Green Sanctuary in 2007.
 A long history of relationship with the African-American community dates back to the 1960s.
 Founding member Myra Breggar always hosted a tea for new faculty wives, and she invited Mable Wynn, wife of a newly hired African American faculty member.

 Some of the ladies attending the tea were scandalized, but Mable became a lifelong friend of the congregation, although her husband chose to attend an African-American congregation where he served as deacon.
 An important milestone was UUFC’s role, along with the Clemson Council on Human Relations, in creating the Clemson Child Development Center in 1969.
 This non-profit entity is now located in a former African American neighborhood in a building that was once the segregated elementary school.
 Its purpose was and is to provide quality pre-school care and programming for less privileged children regardless of race, ethnicity, or religion, starting with efforts to prepare them for desegregated public schools.
 Other local congregations joined in to support the Center, which not only strengthened UUFC’s ties to the black community but also to other local congregations.